shenwei356/kmcp/docs/tutorial/profiling.md

 ### Step 3.
 Searching

-**Reads can be searched on different databases and then merged**.
-Databases can be built with different parameters.
+**Reads can be searched on different databases and then merged**, where the databases can be built with different parameters.

 **Attentions**:

 1. Input format should be (gzipped) FASTA or FASTQ from files or stdin.
+   Paired-End reads should be given via `-1/--read1` and `-2/--read2`.

+        kmcp search -d db -1 read_1.fq.gz -2 read_2.fq.gz -o read.tsv.gz

+    Single-end can be given as positional arguments or `-1`/`-2`.

+        kmcp search -d db file1.fq.gz file2.fq.gz -o result.tsv.gz

 2. A long query sequences may contain duplicated k-mers, which are not removed for short sequences by default.
 You may modify the value of `-u/--kmer-dedup-threshold` (default `256`) to remove duplicates.
 3. For long reads or contigs, you should split them in to short reads using "seqkit sliding", e.g.,

-        `seqkit sliding -s 100 -W 300`
+        seqkit sliding -s 100 -W 300

 4. The values of `tCov` and `jacc` in result only apply for single size of k-mer.

 **`kmcp search` and `kmcp profile` share some flags**, therefore users